ordian/replay-kusama-25876038/README.md

 * why are the blocks actually take more than 2s on the archive node to execute? is it coming from wasm vs native, CPU/mem differences?
 * I've noticed that after rerunning the execution locally, it takes around 550ms (vs 750ms). this suggests that the execution is IO bound and caching helps?
 * why did it take substantially longer of validators to import than 2s?
 CPU starvation due to PVF checks?

+## Next steps

+- try rerunning on reference hardware (the archive node seems underspecced and was syncing in parallel with the bench)
+- try increasing the trie cache size